ginstrom/paladin-novel/manuscript/chapter-07.md

 "What are you?" he whispered to the empty chamber.

 The silence stretched, broken only by the distant drip of water somewhere in the darkness.
-Then, as if his words had been a key turning in an ancient lock, the warmth in his chest flared like a struck match.
+Then, as if his words had been a key turning in an ancient lock, the warmth in his chest flared like oil hit by a spark.

 His palm touched the marble.